-- The right to inspect and review the student's education records within 45 days of the day the school receives a request for access.
-Parents, or eligible students, should submit a written request to the Head of School that identifies the record(s).
-The school will make arrangements for access and notify the parent, or eligible student, of the time and place where the records may be inspected. - The right to request an amendment of the student's education records that a parent, or eligible student, believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
-Parents, or eligible students, who wish to ask the school to amend a record should write the Head of School and clearly identify the part of the record they want changed and specify why it should be changed.
-If the school decides not to amend the record as requested by the parent, or eligible student, the school will notify the parent, or eligible student, of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent, or eligible student, when notified of the right to a hearing.
+- The right to inspect and review the student's education records within 45 days of the date the school receives a request for access.
+A parent or eligible student should submit a written request to the Head of School that identifies the relevant record(s).
+The school will make arrangements for access and notify the parent, or eligible student, of the time and place the records may be inspected. - The right to request an amendment of the student's education records that a parent, or eligible student, believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+Parents, or eligible students, who wish to ask the school to amend a record should write the Head of School and clearly identify the portion of the record that is incorrect, specifying why it should be changed.
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise him or her of the right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - The right to provide written consent before the school discloses Personally Identifiable Information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - FERPA does permit disclosure of PII without a parent or guardian's written consent to school officials with legitimate educational interests. - FERPA does not require written consent prior to the disclosure of "directory information," unless the authorized person advises CEC Parker's admissions office, in accordance with

-- The right to provide written consent before the school discloses Personally Identifiable Information (PII) from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - FERPA does permit disclosure without a parent or guardian's written consent to school officials with legitimate educational interests. - FERPA does not require written consent prior to the disclosure of "directory information," unless the authorized person advises CECA's admissions office in accordance with CEC procedures that they do not want CEC to disclose "directory information."
-In addition, names, addresses, and telephone listings will be released to military recruiters, upon request, in accordance with Federal regulations. - Directory information is generally not considered harmful or an invasion of privacy and may be disclosed to outside organizations without a parent's prior written consent. - o CEC may consider the following student information as directory information: - Name, phone number, addresses - Grade - Dates of attendance - Enrollment status - Participation in officially recognized activities and sports - Degrees, honors, and awards received - The educational agency or institution most recently attended - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA are:
+CEC procedures, that he or she does not want CEC to disclose "directory information."
+In addition, names, addresses, and telephone listings will be released to military recruiters, upon request, in accordance with federal regulations.

+- Directory information is generally not considered harmful or an invasion of privacy and may be disclosed to outside organizations without a parent's prior written consent. - o CEC may consider the following student information as directory information: - Name, phone number, addresses - Grade - Dates of attendance - Enrollment status - Participation in officially recognized activities and sports - Degrees, honors, and awards received - The educational agency or institution most recently attended - The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school to comply with the requirements of FERPA.
+To file a complaint, contact the office that administers FERPA at: